bkaestner/codewars-rules/rules/0100-Intro.md

 translation to another language, consider whether the user will enjoy the kata, or whether he will disdain the hideous abomination.
 Always remember to use your language's idiomatic code.
-And if someone proposes a translation to your kata and you think it's not really idiomatic, ask them.
+And if someone proposes a translation to your kata and you think it is not really idiomatic, ask them.

 Consistency is key
 ------------------

-However, in some cases, it's better to strife away from idiomatic code, especially if it makes the kata *a lot* easier in the other language.
+However, in some cases, it is better to strife away from idiomatic code, especially if it makes the kata *a lot* easier in the other language.
 It devalues the achievements of those who solved the harder version.
 In those cases make sure to block the library functions (see below).